-A spiritual sniper must have certain things to complete his mission.
-He needs forces and equipment committed to him.
-He needs to be prepared for every mission and he needs to do his homework.
-He must develop infiltration techniques to get close to his target/targets.
-He needs to perform actions within his objective area and then be able to assess the results of that action.
-He needs certain things to be affective.
+A spiritual sniper must have certain things to complete their mission.
+They need forces and equipment committed to him.
+They need to be prepared for every mission and they need to do their homework.
+They must develop infiltration techniques to get close to their target/targets.
+They need to perform actions within their objective area and then be able to assess the results of that action.
+They need certain things to be affective.

-First, he needs a good rifle.
-For the spiritual sniper, this can be a computer or some type of media that he can fire his “arrows” from.
+First, they need a good rifle.
+For the spiritual sniper, this can be a computer or some type of media that they can fire their “arrows” from.
 Arrows (bullets) are truthful, biblical information and it is stored in “quivers” which can be your memory or Bible, or even written notes.
-He also needs bullets of high quality, and this can be likened to the Scriptures.
-He needs to know his “bullets” better than his enemy.
-He must master them and know where and when they can be most affective.
+They also needs bullets of high quality, and this can be likened to the Scriptures.
+They need to know their “bullets” better than their enemy.
+They must master them and know where and when they can be most affective.

 In Psa 120.4 it says that the “sharp arrows of the warrior” are his words that hit an adversary and they do not know where they came from.
-Secondly, He also needs a good scope to bring his target into focus, to “see” his target.
+Secondly, they also need a good scope to bring their target into focus, to “see” their target.
 This is the Messiah.
 In Rom 10.4 it says that the Messiah is “the end of the Torah for righteousness to everyone who believes.”
 The word “end” there is the word “telos” which is used in “telescope” and means “objective, target or goal.”
 So, Yeshua is what the Scriptures are all about.
 Yeshua said the Scriptures (your bullets) testify of him (Psa 40.7; Luke 24.27; John 5.39-46).

 The spiritual sniper is an elite warrior, part of the Lord’s Special Forces.
 God has given them intelligence, self-confidence and the ability to think “outside the box” in order to accomplish their mission.
 The spiritual sniper will be trained in numerous “weapons” such as prophecy and eschatology, the biblical festivals, the Tanak, the New Testament, Hebrew, geography, the Temple, priesthood, the Korbanot and any biblical subject you can think of because the Lord may need them to neutralize a certain teaching and the spiritual sniper does not have time to master it before the mission.